mchmarny/github-activity-counter/README.md

 # github-activity-counter [![Build Status](https://travis-ci.org/mchmarny/github-activity-counter.svg?branch=master)](https://travis-ci.org/mchmarny/github-activity-counter)

-Simple GitHub activity counter to get a real-time visibility into the repo collaboration events.
-It captures series of GitHub WebHook events and extracts normalized activity data.
+The `github-activity-counter` is a simple GitHub activity counter to get a real-time visibility into the repo collaboration events.
+It captures series of GitHub WebHook events and extracts normalized activity data for configurable persistence.

 ## Supported Events